 John Green, author of that four-hanky tearjerker The Fault in Our Stars once said, “Oh, Wikipedia, with your tension between those who would share knowledge and those who would destroy it.”
 It’s probably the purest description I’ve heard of the conundrum that defines Wikipedia to this day.

-In the first two installments in this Master Class, we explored Wikipedia’s continued relevancy for brands.
+In the first two instalments in this Master Class (1 and 2), we explored Wikipedia’s continued relevancy for brands.
 We also dug into identifying whether your brand or organization is ready for an article, how to get started on the platform, the article creation and editing process, and a good bit of nuts ‘n bolts how-to action.

-If you missed Parts I and II in the series, don’t worry – you can find them online here and here.
-And as promised in Part II, today’s installment addresses Wikipedia’s Golden Rules…and what happens if you break them.
+And as promised in Part II, today’s instalment addresses Wikipedia’s Golden Rules… and what happens if you break them.

 The Struggle is Real